MEDICAI CASE STUDY

 2020 - PRESENT // LEAD DESIGNER // WEB APP, MOBILE APP, WEBSITE // WWW.MEDICAI.IO

-How do you design a medical imaging platform that radiologists trust with life-or-death decisions?
-When I joined Medicai as the lead product designer in 2020, we faced an audacious challenge: replace legacy PACS systems that doctors had used for decades with a modern, cloud-based, HIPAA-compliant solution.
+When I joined Medicai as the lead product designer, I faced an audacious challenge: replace legacy PACS systems that doctors had used for decades with a modern, cloud-based, HIPAA-compliant solution.

 5x